Lean World Class®: Evolving from Traditional Lean Thinking

 Summary

-Lean Thinking has profoundly transformed the way industry is done over the past twenty-five years, but today it is no longer enough to apply isolated tools or initiate occasional improvement projects.
-In a context marked by volatile markets, digitization, and increasing attention to sustainability, a maturity leap towards the Lean World Class® is needed: the proprietary methodology developed by Bonfiglioli Consulting, which structures continuous improvement into 13 thematic pillars-from Cost Deployment to People Development to Environmental Energy Sustainability-each with chiare responsibilities, a maturation roadmap, and measurable results.
-The model integrates the digital dimension as an enabler of processes and recognizes sustainability not as a parallel theme but as an integral part of industrial performance.
-The goal is to build organizations capable of transforming improvement into a widespread and enduring competency by combining the strategic guidance of management with the empowerment of operational teams.
+Lean Thinking has profoundly transformed the way industry operates over the past twenty-five years, but today it is no longer enough to apply isolated tools or launch occasional improvement projects.
+In a context marked by volatile markets, digitalization, and a growing focus on sustainability, a leap in maturity toward Lean World Class® is needed: the proprietary methodology developed by Bonfiglioli Consulting, which structures continuous improvement around 13 thematic pillars—from Cost Deployment to People Development, to Environmental Energy Sustainability—each with clear responsibilities, a maturity roadmap, and measurable results.
+The model integrates the digital dimension as an enabler of processes and recognizes sustainability not as a parallel issue, but as an integral part of industrial performance.
+The goal is to build organizations capable of transforming improvement into a widespread and lasting competency, combining strategic leadership from management with the empowerment of operational teams.

-The Lean World Class® now represents the new paradigm of industrial improvement.
-For years, Lean Thinking has been the compass par excellence, but in a scenario marked by volatility, competitive pressure, technological innovation and environmental transition, it is no longer enough to apply individual tools or initiate isolated projects.
-A leap in maturity is needed: transforming Lean into a structured, measurable system capable of integrating performance, people, digital and sustainability.
-This is the heart of Michele Bonfiglioli's new publishing project: 25 Years of Lean Thinking the Italian Way, dedicated precisely to the evolution toward Lean World Class®.
+Lean World Class® represents the new paradigm of industrial improvement today.
+For years, Lean Thinking has been the compass par excellence, but in a landscape marked by volatility, competitive pressure, technological innovation, and environmental transition, it is no longer enough to apply individual tools or launch isolated projects.
+A leap in maturity is needed: transforming Lean into a structured, measurable system capable of integrating performance, people, digital technology, and sustainability.
+This is the heart of Michele Bonfiglioli’s new book project: 25 Years of Lean Thinking, Italian Style, dedicated precisely to the evolution toward Lean World Class®.

-What Lean Thinking is today and why it needs to evolve
+What is Lean Thinking today and why must it evolve

-There are ideas that remain current because they can change form without betraying their strength.
+There are ideas that remain relevant because they know how to change form without betraying their strength.
 Lean Thinking is one of them.
-In the past twenty-five years, it has radically transformed the way we think about work,the flows, waste, and customer value.
-It has taught businesses to look at production processes with different eyes, to make inefficiencies visible, to build method where before habits, urgency or improvisation prevailed.
-But precisely because it is a living paradigm, today Lean is called upon to take an additional step: staying true to its founding principles while opening itself to the great challenges of the present.
+Over the past twenty-five years, it has radically transformed the way we conceive of work, flows, waste, and value for the customer.
+It has taught companies to look at production processes with fresh eyes, to make inefficiencies visible, and to build method where habits, urgencies, or improvisation once prevailed.
+But precisely because it is a living paradigm, Lean is now called upon to take a further step: to remain faithful to its founding principles while, at the same time, opening itself up to the great challenges of the present.

-The question, then, is not whether Lean is still needed.
-It does serve.
-The real issue is another: how to make it fit a much more complex industrial environment than the one in which it was initially deployed.
-Today's companies face unstable markets, pressured supply chains, rising expectations for speed, quality and customization, as well as an increasing focus on sustainability and data quality.
-In this scenario, Lean can no longer be considered a simple collection of tools.
-It must become a system of industrial governance that is more robust, more disciplined, and more capable of generating lasting results.
+The point, therefore, is not to ask whether Lean is still useful.
+It certainly is.
+The real issue is another: how to adapt it to an industrial context far more complex than the one in which it first took hold.
+Today’s companies must navigate unstable markets, supply chains under pressure, rising expectations regarding speed, quality, and customization, as well as an ever-increasing focus on sustainability and data quality.
+In this landscape, Lean can no longer be viewed as merely a collection of tools.
+It must evolve into a more robust, disciplined industrial management system capable of delivering lasting results.

-Many companies claim to have embarked on a Lean path.
-And it is often true, at least in part.
-They have introduced practices of 5S, kanban, TPM, workshops kaizen, visual management.
-They have started improvement sites, perhaps even achieving concrete results.
-But therein lies one of the most widespread critical issues: the fragmented application of Lean.
-When improvement remains confined to isolated tools, small teams or non-integrated initiatives, knowledge does not consolidate and become a stable asset of the organization.
+Many companies claim to have embarked on a Lean journey.
+And often this is true, at least in part.
+They have introduced 5S practices, Kanban, TPM, Kaizen workshops, and visual management.
+They have launched improvement initiatives, perhaps even achieving concrete results.
+But this is precisely where one of the most common critical issues lies: the fragmented application of Lean.
+When improvement remains confined to isolated tools, small teams, or unintegrated initiatives, knowledge does not consolidate and does not become a stable asset of the organization.

-Based on the experience of more than 25 years of national and international projects, traditional Lean has shown its limitations not because it was weak in principles,but because it was adopted incompletely: often with strong initial energy, but without a structure capable of holding up over time; sometimes focused on individual cost areas, but not on the whole system; at other times still lacking a real link to economic impacts and internal skills growth.
-The result is familiar: visible but not consolidated improvements, good but not scalable initiatives, initial enthusiasm followed by slowdown.
-That is why “doing Lean” is no longer enough today.
-You have to build Lean organizations.
-And building them means transforming improvement into a widespread competence, a shared responsibility, a managerial discipline capable of surviving projects and taking root in everyday operations.
+Based on experience gained over more than 25 years of national and international projects, traditional Lean has shown its limitations not because its principles were weak, but because it was adopted incompletely: often with strong initial momentum, but without a structure capable of sustaining it over time; sometimes focused on individual cost areas, but not on the entire system; and at other times lacking a real connection to economic impacts and the growth of internal competencies.
+The result is well known: visible but unsustained improvements, valid but non-scalable initiatives, and initial enthusiasm followed by a slowdown.
+This is why "doing Lean" is no longer enough today.
+We must build Lean organizations.
+And building them means transforming improvement into a widespread competency, a shared responsibility, and a managerial discipline capable of outlasting projects and taking root in day-to-day operations.

 What is Lean World Class®?
 The new industry standard

-It is precisely from this need that the Lean World Class®, our proprietary methodology, was born.
-Not a break with Lean Thinking, but its most mature development: a model that keeps alive the principles of the Toyota Production System-value, value-based activities, flow, tense flow, perfection-and structures them in a more rigorous, organized and measurable way.
+It is precisely from this need that Lean World Class®, our proprietary methodology, was born.
+Not a break with Lean Thinking, but its more mature development: a model that keeps the principles of the Toyota Production System—value, value-added activities, flow, just-in-time flow, perfection—alive and structures them in a more rigorous, organized, and measurable way.

-The major difference lies in the system logic.
-In Lean World Class® each area of improvement is manned by thematic pillars, each entrusted with a clear responsibility, with a maturation roadmap and measurable deliverables.
-Improvement is no longer left to the goodwill of individuals or occasional initiatives, but enters the organizational design of the enterprise.
-This means moving from a project culture to a method culture.
+The fundamental difference lies in the system logic.
+In Lean World Class®, every area of improvement is anchored by thematic pillars, each assigned a clear responsibility, with a roadmap for maturation and measurable deliverables.
+Improvement is no longer left to the goodwill of individuals or occasional initiatives, but becomes part of the company’s organizational design.
+This means shifting from a project-based culture to a method-based culture.

-The heart of the system is widespread ownership.
-Responsibilities do not remain in the hands of specialists or a small group of facilitators, but directly involve line people, that is, those who live the processes every day and can really contribute to their improvement.
-This is a decisive transformation, because it shifts the center of gravity of change: from something that is ’implemented“ to something that the organization learns to practice.
+At the heart of the system is widespread ownership.
+Responsibilities do not remain in the hands of specialists or a small group of facilitators, but directly involve front-line staff—that is, those who experience the processes every day and can truly contribute to their improvement.
+It is a decisive transformation, because it shifts the center of gravity of change: from something that is "implemented" to something the organization learns to practice.

 Top-down and bottom-up: the false dilemma of change

-One of the model's most interesting contributions is the overcoming of a dilemma that has always accompanied paths of transformation: should change be top-down driven or born from the bottom up?
+One of the model’s most interesting contributions is overcoming a dilemma that has always accompanied transformation journeys: should change be driven from the top or emerge from the bottom?
 The answer proposed by Lean World Class® is clear: both directions are indispensable.
-In the beginning, strong management leadership is needed, able to set the vision, priorities, goals and resources.
-But for change to last, it must be absorbed into routines, behaviors, operational decisions, and widespread accountability.
+At the outset, strong leadership from management is needed—leadership capable of defining the vision, priorities, objectives, and resources.
+But for change to endure, it must be absorbed into routines, behaviors, operational decisions, and shared responsibility.

 This is where the model gains depth.
-Top management ensures direction and strategic coherence.
-Operations teams ensure rootedness, continuity and learning.
+Top Management ensures direction and strategic coherence.
+Operational teams ensure embedding, continuity, and learning.
 In between, the system of pillars and governance creates the infrastructure that holds vision and action together.
-This balance makes Lean World Class® particularly relevant for all those companies that do not want to just "do a few improvement projects,“ but aim to build a stable and replicable competitive advantage.
+This balance makes Lean World Class® particularly relevant for all those companies that do not want to limit themselves to "carrying out a few improvement projects," but aim to build a stable and replicable competitive advantage.

-The Lean World Class® is based on a pillar structure that covers business functions across the board.
+Lean World Class® is based on a pillar structure that spans all business functions.
 There are 13 Pillars:

 • Focused Improvement